MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-migration.md

 <div class="alert alert-error">This is most crucial step.
 Please make backup of your Joomla DB before you proceed.</div>

 There are 2 methods to update your Joomla.
 Some update 2.5 to 3, some setup from new Joomla 3.x.
-It does not matter what method you are using, you have to make sure that all tables `_jcs_*` are in the same database where your Emerald 9 is installed.
+It does not matter what method you are using, you have to make sure:

+1. All tables `_jcs_*` are in the same database where your Emerald 9 is installed.
+2. Users from old site are all in new Joomla 3 DB with the same IDs.

 If you updated Joomla from 1.5-2.5 to 3.x, then those tables should be already there.
-If you install Joomla 3.x from scratch, you have to dump those tables from old site DB and upload then to new DB.
+If you install Joomla 3.x from scratch, you have to dump `_jcs_*` tables from old site DB and upload then to new DB.
+You have to also move your users to new site.
 Make sure table prefixes are the same.

 ## Step 2